xumi1993/seispy-doc.post/source/usage/calrf.md

 ```

 ### 3. Pre-process for raw data
-You should remove the mean offset and linear trend of the waveforms, then filtered them with a Butterworth bandpass filter in the range of 0.05–2 Hz.
+You should remove the mean offset and linear trend of the waveforms, then filtered them with a Butterworth filter in the range of 0.05–2 Hz.
 The figures show a comparison between the raw data and the data after pre-process

 ```python